blockhead123/better-scrollorama/README.md

 Better Scrollorama
 ==================
 A new improve scrollorama with a different twist.
+Plugin is still in its alpha stage and i do suggest not using it yet.

 Example
 --------